rdela/rdela.com/src/pages/target-bunk/index.md

 <img src="140208-M-NP085-003.jpg"
      alt="A black-handed spider monkey hangs from the chain link fence of its enclosure at the Honolulu Zoo, Feb.
 10, 2014." /><br />
 <figcaption>
-Every time you hijack a tab, a monkeys gets locked in a cage.&trade;<br />
+Every time you hijack a tab, a monkey gets locked in a cage.&trade;<br />
 <small>(Photo source: <a href="https://www.mcbhawaii.marines.mil/News/News-Article-Display/Article/540194/honolulu-zoo-wild-about-giving-back/">Lance Cpl.
 Suzanna&nbsp;Knotts/U.S. Marine&nbsp;Corps</a>)</small>
 </figcaption>
 </figure>